Pumpkin Holler Hunnerd

 100 Mile, 100K, 50K, 25K and 10 Mile Race

-Join us for the Pumpkin Holler Hunnered race on October 21st & 22nd.
-You will agree we have found a little slice of heaven nestled along the beautiful Illinois River, Eagle Bluff Resort, and the Nickel Preserve.
+Join us for the Pumpkin Holler Hunnered race on October 19th & 20th.
+You will agree we have found a little slice of heaven in Cherokee County, nestled along the beautiful Illinois River.

 This is one of those ultras that you have to do.
 Distinct, positive, scenic with a personality all its own, in a beautiful place I otherwise would never have discovered.
 Best possible aid and volunteers.